Prince Daddy & the Hyena: Cosmic Thrill Seekers

 In 2019, the band released its second full-length album titled Cosmic Thrill Seekers on Counter Intuitive Records, and embarked on several extensive tours in support of the album.
 This tour would prove difficult for the band, as they were involved in a traffic accident which left the band and members of their team temporarily disabled.
 After recovering from this incident, the band's tour van was broken into, leading to the loss of $7,500 worth of equipment.

 The band toured Europe with Oso Oso in support of the album in the fall of 2019, and in 2020, the band embarked on a co-headlining tour with Oso Oso, with support from Just Friends.

-Self-titled album
+Self-titled album and Hotwire Trip Switch

 In 2021, the band signed to Pure Noise Records and released the single "Curly Q.", which Gregory wrote for his nephew.